AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 **Matches**

 Any visitors hitting page A on June 1, 2019 are returning after June 15, 2019 00:01, but *before* July 1, 2019 are included in the filter.
-Compare with [Time Between Exclusions](/help/components/segmentation/segmentation-workflow/seg-sequential-build.md).
+Compare with the section on Time Between Exclusions.

 The [!UICONTROL After] and [!UICONTROL Within] operators can be used together to define a sequential filter.